Cancers vary considerably and can affect almost any part of the body. Thanks to advances in medicine, many cancers are now treatable.

 Substantial compensation has been won in claims for medical negligence arising from the delayed diagnosis of:

 - Bowel cancer

 - Lymphoma (cancer of the lymph)

 During the course of investigating a claim it may become apparent that:

 - A patient was not provided with routine check ups

 - X-rays and scans were misinterpreted

-- Blood tests were not carried out or the results were not checked properly
+- Blood tests were not carried out/ the results were not checked properly

-If this is the case, then our caring medical negligence team will talk you and your family through the options that are open to you.
-Call Dutton Gregory’s medical negligence team for an initial, free consultation.
+If this is the case, then one of our caring team members will talk you and your family through the options that are open to you.
+Call us for an initial, free consultation.